 Jay is a corporate partner in New York and former co-head of the global Finance Group.
-Jay focuses on leveraged finance, cross-border financings and other complex structured transactions, including acquisition finance commitments, syndicated bank financings, high yield bond offerings, junior capital and direct lending.
-Jay regularly represents Advent International, The Blackstone Group, CCMP Capital, Thomas H. Lee Partners, TPG Capital and other leading private equity sponsors in leveraged buy-outs and corporate issuers with their financing needs.
+Jay focuses on leveraged finance, cross-border financings and other complex structured transactions, including acquisition financing commitments, syndicated loan financings, high yield bond offerings, junior capital and structured transactions.
+Jay regularly represents Advent International, The Blackstone Group, CCMP Capital, THL Partners, TPG Capital and other leading private equity sponsors as well as public and private corporate issuers in a variety of industries with their financing needs.

 Jay is recognized by Chambers Global: The World’s Leading Lawyers for Business as a leading attorney in Banking and Finance who “thinks five steps ahead of the deal” and is recognized as “very creative, smart and tenacious” by Chambers USA: America's Leading Lawyers for Business.

-- CCMP Capital on its $1.025 billion of 1st and 2nd lien credit facilities in relation to its acquisition of Truck Hero, Inc.
+- Truck Hero, Inc. on its $1.025 billion of 1st and 2nd lien credit facilities in relation to the acquisition of Truck Hero by CCMP Capital.

-- Advent International on its $300 million unitranche credit facilities in relation to its acquisition of Ansira Holdings, Inc.
+- Ansira Holdings, Inc. on its $300 million unitranche credit facilities in relation to the acquisition of Ansira by Advent International.

-- Party City (PC Nextco Holdings, LLC), a public company affiliated with THL Partners, on approximately $2.6 billion of ABL credit facilities, term loan facilities and high yield bonds.
+- Party City (PC Nextco Holdings, LLC) on approximately $2.6 billion of ABL credit facilities, term loan facilities and high yield bonds.

-- The Weather Channel Companies on its $4.125 billion in aggregate financing including $1.8 billion financing on its acquisition by The Blackstone Group and Bain Capital, together with NBC Universal, of The Weather Channel Companies and $2.325 billion of refinancing and recapitalization transactions.
+- The Weather Channel Companies in its $4.125 billion of aggregate financing including $1.8 billion in financing in connection with the acquisition of The Weather Channel Companies by The Blackstone Group and Bain Capital, together with NBC Universal, and $2.325 billion of recapitalization transactions.

 - Video interview, Discussed trends in leveraged finance, including the delayed impact of 2013’s Leveraged Lending Guidance, a pressurized second lien market and market implications for PE firms, The Deal (March 27, 2015)